You will make STILL LIFES and PORTRAITS using each of these color schemes.

 This means you will need to spend time and focus setting up your shots, paying extra attention to how color will enhance your portrait.
 For many of these, you will need to set up a background of color, or find an environment with the correct color, in order to match the colors you will be using (see examples below).
 Pay attention to your lighting, composition, and focus.

-DUE: Monday, March 15th 150 RAW images using each of the 2 color schemes described above—one monochromatic and one complimentary.
+DUE: Tuesday, April 6th 150 images using each of the 2 color schemes described above—one monochromatic and one complimentary.
 Create a contact sheet and label it lastname_firstname_color_portrait_cs.
 Upload to Google Drive under your Project 6 folder.
-DUE: Monday, March 27th 4 final portraits — turned in as PSDs through Google Drive.
+DUE: Friday, April 9th 4 final portraits — turned in as PSDs through Google Drive.
 Label them as such: